Tariq Mahmood Bajwa

 Tariq Mahmood Bajwa is a Pakistani politician who had been a member of the National Assembly of Pakistan from 2008 to 2013.

 Political career

-He was elected to the National Assembly of Pakistan from Constituency NA-75 (Faisalabad-I) as a candidate of Pakistan Peoples Party (PPP) in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan from Constituency NA-75 (Faisalabad-I) as a candidate of Pakistan Peoples Party (PPP) in the 2008 Pakistani general election.
 He received 83,699 votes and defeated Ghulam Rasool Sahi, a candidate of Pakistan Muslim League (Q) (PML-Q).

 In the same election, he ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-51 (Faisalabad-I) but was unsuccessful.
 He received 92 votes and lost the seat to Haji Liaqat Ali, a candidate of PPP.

-He ran for the seat of the National Assembly from Constituency NA-75 (Faisalabad-I) as a candidate of PPP in 2013 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly from Constituency NA-75 (Faisalabad-I) as a candidate of PPP in the 2013 Pakistani general election but was unsuccessful.
 He received 9,916 votes and lost the seat to Ghulam Rasool Sahi.

+He ran for the seat of the National Assembly from Constituency NA-100 (Faisalabad-I) as a candidate of PPP in the 2018 Pakistani general election but was unsuccessful.
+He received 29,755 votes and lost the seat to Chaudhry Asim Nazir.